-- providing oversight of our compensation policies, plans and programs; - assisting the Board of Directors in discharging its responsibilities relating to: (i) oversight of the compensation of our Chief Executive Officer and other executive officers (including officers reporting under Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act")), (ii) evaluating and approving our executive officer compensation plans, policies and programs, and (iii) evaluating and approving director compensation; - assisting the Board of Directors in administering the Company's equity compensation plans for its employees and directors; and - providing oversight of, and advising the Board of Directors on, our Chief Executive Officer succession planning.
+- providing oversight of our compensation policies, plans and programs; - assisting the Board of Directors in discharging its responsibilities relating to: (i) oversight of the compensation of our Chief Executive Officer and other executive officers (including officers reporting under Section 16 of the Exchange Act), (ii) evaluating and approving our executive officer compensation plans, policies and programs, and (iii) evaluating and approving director compensation; - assisting the Board of Directors in administering the Company's equity compensation plans for its employees and directors; and - providing oversight of, and advising the Board of Directors on, our Chief Executive Officer succession planning.

 The members of our Compensation Committee are Messrs.
-Ericson, Mohr and Henry and Dr. Milligan.
+Ericson and Mohr, Dr. Milligan and Ms. Ordoñez (from November 2021).
 Mr. Ericson serves as the chair of our Compensation Committee.